Family Mentor (Southend-on-Sea)

 “The training offers meaningful learning, strong guidance, and practical tools.” –Carrie, Family Mentor Project Coordinator

-Family Mentors is a proven and effective program, shown to reduce the number of children at risk of going into care by preventing and de-escalating issues early and helping families turn things around.
+Family Mentors is an effective programme, proven to reduce the number of children at risk of going into care.
+By preventing and de-escalating issues, our volunteers help struggling families to turn…

 What volunteers think